Skip to main content

 3. Network sharing – A manifest file can be stored in a shared network folder, and users can install the add-in by specifying the file path.

-This guide explains the Option 1 treated:
+This guide explains the Option 1 covers:

-A centralized provisioning via the Microsoft 365 Admin Center.
+One Centralized deployment via the Microsoft 365 Admin Center.

-Configuration and initial setup
+Configuration and Initial Setup

-Proxy and network settings
+Proxy and Network Settings

 • X-Forwarded-Proto